Netball: Major championships

 There are four major international netball competitions; the Netball World Cup, Netball at the Commonwealth Games, Netball Quad Series and Fast5 Netball World Series.
 Netball is also played at large regional multi-sport events such as the Southeast Asian Games.

-Netball's important competition is the World Netball Championships (also known as the Netball World Cup), held every four years.
+Netball's important competition is the Netball World Cup (previously known as the World Netball Championships), held every four years.
 It was first held in 1963 at the Chelsea College of Physical Education at Eastbourne, England, with eleven nations competing.
 Since its inception the competition has been dominated primarily by the Australian and New Zealand teams, which hold ten and four titles, respectively.
 Trinidad and Tobago is the only other team to win a championship title.
 That title, won in 1979, was shared with New Zealand and Australia; all three teams finished with equal points at the end of the round robin, and there were no finals.

 The Fast5 Series is a competition among the top six national netball teams, as ranked by the INF World Rankings.
 It is organised by the INF in conjunction with the national governing bodies of the six competing nations, UK Sport, and the host city's local council.
 The All England Netball Association covers air travel, accommodation, food and local travel expenses for all teams, while the respective netball governing bodies cover player allowances.
 It is held over three days, with each team playing each other once during the first two days in a round-robin format.
 The four highest-scoring teams advance to the semi-finals; the winners face each other in the Grand Final.
 The competition features modified fastnet rules and has been likened to Twenty20 cricket and rugby sevens.
 A new format featuring shorter matches with modified rules was designed to make the game more appealing to spectators and television audiences.
 The World Netball Series was held annually in England from 2009 to 2011.

 Netball's governing federation gained Olympic recognition in 1995 after 20 years of lobbying.
 Although it has never been played at the Summer Olympics, politicians and administrators have been campaigning unsuccessfully to have it included.
 Its absence from the Olympics has been seen by the netball community as a hindrance in the global growth of the game by limiting access to media attention and funding sources.
 Some funding sources became available with recognition in 1995, including the International Olympic Committee, national Olympic committees, national sport organisations, and state and federal governments.